 The Japanese Sometimes Struggle to Understand Black Culture

 Naturally, black culture is distant from Japan, both culturally as well as geographically, and mistakes are bound to be made.
-In Japan, there’s a tradition of Japanese-bilingual foreigners become minor media stars on television, and one of the most famous was Anton Wicky.
-He’s an emigrée from Sri Lanka who is famous for passing the entrance exam to Tokyo University… not the easy version for foreigners but the super-hard test that native Japanese have to take.
+In Japan, there’s a tradition of Japanese-bilingual foreigners becoming minor media stars on television, and one of the most famous was Anton Wicky.
+He’s an emigrée from Sri Lanka who’ i’s famous for passing the entrance exam to Tokyo University…but not the easy version they make for foreigners, but the super-hard test that native Japanese have to take.
 I’ve met “Wicky-san” (as everyone calls him) and he told me that basically, 100% of Japanese ask him where in Africa Sri Lanka is located.

 The takeaway is that the farther away a country is from you culturally or geographically, the harder it is to make out the finer details, and the easier it is to make errors.
 This is similar to the way people in California might have more affinity for the different kinds of cuisine found across Asia, but if you’re in Minnesota, everything might get reduced to whatever’s available at Panda Express.
 It’s shikata ga nai that the farther a culture is from another group, the hazier things might become.